evpobr/libsndwave/README.md

   **Note**: For MSVC compiler this option is deprecated and disabled for CMake >= 3.15, see policy [CMP0091](https://cmake.org/cmake/help/latest/policy/CMP0091.html).
   Use `CMAKE_MSVC_RUNTIME_LIBRARY` option instead.
-* `ENABLE_COMPATIBLE_LIBSNDFILE_NAME` - set DLL name to `libsndfile-1.dll`
-  (canonical name) on Windows platform, `sndfile.dll` otherwise, `OFF` by default.
-Library name can be different depending on platform.
-The well known DLL name on Windows platform is `libsndfile-1.dll`, because the only way to build Windows library before was MinGW toolchain with Autotools.
-This name is native for MinGW ecosystem, Autotools constructs it using MinGW platform rules from `sndfile` target.
-But when you build with CMake using native Windows compiler, the name is `sndfile.dll`.
-This is name for native Windows platform, because Windows has no library naming rules.
-It is preffered because you can search library using package manager or CMake's `find_library` command on any platform using the same `sndfile` name.

 Deprecated options: